kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 +-------------+-----+-----+-----+------+------+------+-------+-------+-------+-------+

 You'll notice that the upper right of the table stays the same, even if you increase the number of eggs you have.
-You can see it more clearly in this visualization.
+You can see this more clearly in this visualization.

 ![Visualizing the floor state space](./images/egg-puzzle.png){ .fullwidth }